 The purpose of this paper is twofold.
 We first present an overview of recent results on context-sensitive HMMs (csHMMs) and profile-csHMMs, and then we present new results on the application of profile-csHMMs in RNA sequence analysis.
 The paper is organized as follows.
-In Section II, we begin with a review of RNAs and the RNA secondary structure, and we give a brief overview of an RNA similarity search.
-In Section III, we review the concept of csHMMs that has been proposed in [32] and [37].
+In Sec.II, we begin with a review of RNA and RNA secondary structure, and we give a brief overview of RNA similarity search.
+In Sec.III, we review the concept of csHMMs that has been proposed in [32], [37].
 Context-sensitive HMMs are extensions of traditional HMMs that can effectively describe long-range correlations between distant symbols, and they have been shown to be useful in RNA sequence analysis [33], [34], [39].
-In Section IV, we elaborate on profile-csHMMs [38], which are a subclass of csHMMs that are especially useful in representing RNA sequence profiles.
-A dynamic programming algorithm that can be used for finding the optimal path in a profile-csHMM is described in Section V. In Section VI, we propose a new method for finding structural alignments of RNAs based on profile-csHMMs.
-Experimental results of the proposed method are presented in Sections VII and VIII, where it is compared with other existing methods.
-The paper is concluded in Section IX.
+In Sec.IV, we elaborate on profile-csHMMs [38], which are a subclass of csHMMs that are especially useful in representing RNA sequence profiles.
+A dynamic programming algorithm that can be used for finding the optimal path in a profile-csHMM is described in Sec.V.
+In Sec.VI, we propose a new method for finding structural alignments of RNAs based on profilecsHMMs.
+Experimental results of the proposed method are presented in Sec.VII and Sec.VIII, where it is compared to other existing methods.
+The paper is concluded in Sec.IX.